cspotcode/retries/README.md

 Handlers are invoked in order and are responsible for customizing retry behaviors.

-Handlers are invoked in order and are responsible for all retry behaviors.

 For example, they can:

 - rethrow the error to abort retrying